phac-nml/irida-plugin-amr-detection/README.md

 # Building

+## Installing IRIDA Libraries

 To build this plugin yourself, you must first install [IRIDA][] to your local Maven repository.
 Please make sure you are installing the IRIDA version defined in the `irida.version.compiletime` property in the [pom.xml][] file (e.g., `19.01.3`).
 Or, alternatively, please update the IRIDA dependency version in the `pom.xml` file.

-To install the IRIDA libraries to a local Maven repository, please run:
+To install the IRIDA libraries to a local Maven repository, please run the following from within the [IRIDA][] project (the `irida/` directory):

 ```bash
 mvn clean install -DskipTests
 ```

+## Building AMR Detection Plugin

-Once IRIDA is installed, you may build the pipeline plugin with:
+Once IRIDA is installed, you may build the pipeline plugin by running the following in this project's directory (the `irida-plugin-amr-detection/` directory):

 ```bash
 mvn clean package